Loner (Barry Can't Swim album): Critical reception

 On review aggregator Metacritic, the album received 84 out of 100, indicating "universal acclaim".

+Popmatters ranked it as the best electronic album of the year.

 AllMusic reviewer Paul Simpson comparing the album with When Will We Land?, noted Loner as an "easy improvement" and remarked, "he retains his ability to craft reflective, sentimental material while strengthening his skills at making airtight tracks designed to ignite the dancefloor."

 In a four-star review for The Times, Will Hodgkinson stated "There is something so straightforward about this music, so uplifting and, to put it simply, danceable, that it does sound like the soundtrack to the summer', and that it 'cements Barry Can't Swim as a superstar DJ of note".

 Writing for the British magazine MusicOMH, Donovan Livesey stated, "In the end, Loner feels like a postcard from a whirlwind year, scrawled with moments of euphoria, self-reflection, and the comedown in between."
 DJ Mag, described it as "a stunning, exploration of sounds that takes listeners on a genre-agnostic ride through fields of trippy spoken word, mind-bending breaks and piano-kissed house, all set against a moving backdrop of wistful soundscapes."

 Lucy Ward of the Skinny, giving Loner a rating of four stars, remarked, "With Loner, Barry Can't Swim cements himself as a boundary-pushing voice in electronic music, one fluent in mood, movement, and meaningful reflection."
 Clashs Tom Morgan rated it eight out of ten and called it "an accessible and creative collection of colour-splattered dance music whose myriad delights feels all the more impressive for the fact that, like all the best parties, it doesn't even seem to be trying to be as fun as it is."